 Little or no ascent around the lakes, valleys and villages.

 Two-day walks that include a summit camp.

 > Other Summits

 Routes that include a named summit, but not a Wainwright summit.

 Wainwrights A-Z and Coloured Menus

-All walks posted on the website can be either found within the ‘Routes’ menu, or the seven coloured menus; the colours correspond to the second edition covers of ‘A Pictorial Guide to the Lakeland Fells’, which were revised by Chris Jesty between 2005 and 2009.
+All routes that include Wainwright summits are to be found in the ‘Wainwrights A-Z’ menu and the coloured menus: the colours correspond to the second edition covers of ‘A Pictorial Guide to the Lakeland Fells’, which were revised by Chris Jesty between 2005 and 2009.